 The most risible scenes play out at the bottom of the ocean, where the divers are assaulted by pesky zombies.
 The footage is filmed dry-for-wet, with the actors pretending to move in slow motion and a few bubbles superimposed.
 When they light blowtorches to open a submerged safe, no bubbles are created.
 It’s very silly.

-We don’t poke at the inanities of Mora Tau to pretend that we’re superior to it; Katzman and company made commercial attractions for a price that would turn a profit at the box office.
+We don’t poke at Mora Tau to pretend we’re superior to it; Katzman and company made commercial attractions for a price that would turn a profit at the box office.
 It’s a sure bet that nobody was thinking about subtext, or how the Atomic Angst of the 1950s would underpin the movie’s tension.
 In his autobiography Bernard Gordon devoted all of 6 paragraphs to the film, and none discussed his artistic inspiration.
 He dreamed up the stories out of whole cloth, scripts that could be filmed within Katzman’s production limitations.
 He got 3 or 4 thousand per script.
 His blacklist alias Raymond T. Marcus was actually the name of a cooperative friend.
-Gordon remembers being embarrassed when the zombies had difficulty getting out of their coffins; director Ed Cahn said that a ‘take 2’ would bust the schedule, so the problem was solved like every other problem in a Sam Katzman film, with lame cutaways.
+Gordon remembers being embarrassed when the zombies had difficulty getting out of their coffins; director Ed Cahn said that a ‘take 2’ would bust the schedule so the problem was solved like every other problem in a Sam Katzman film, with a lame cutaway.